 St. Ignatius believed that prayer and reflectivity should guide our choices and actions.
 Contemplation is a critical dimension of the spiritual life and it is reflected in Georgetown’s commitments.
 In academic life, a spirit of reflectivity is a critical aspect of intellectual inquiry.

-“Cura Personalis” – This Latin phrase translates as “Care of the Person,” and was originally used to describe the responsibility to care for each man in the community with his unique gifts, challenges, needs and possibilities.
-This value now is applied more broadly to include the relationship between educators and students and professional relationships among all those who work in the University.
-“Cura Personalis” suggests individualized attention to the needs, distinct respect for each other’s unique circumstances and concerns, and an appropriate appreciation for each individual’s particular gifts and insights.
-Georgetown offers a wealth of wellness resources to students, faculty and staff.
+This Latin phrase translates as “Care of the Person,” and originally was used to describe the responsibility of the Jesuit Superior to care for each man in the community with his unique gifts, challenges, needs, and possibilities.
+Today this value applies broadly to our shared University life, to include the relationship between educators and students, and professional relationships among all those who work in the University.
+Cura Personalis is a profound care and responsibility for one another, grounded in individualized attention to the needs of the other, attentive to their unique circumstances and concerns, and their particular gifts and limitations, to encourage each person’s flourishing.

 Educating the Whole Person

 St. Ignatius believed that God could be discovered in every human endeavor, in every facet of learning and experience, and in every field of study.
 As such, he promoted the development of the spiritual, intellectual, artistic, social, and physical virtues of each person.
 Georgetown commits to integrating the virtuous life into academic experiences, co-curricular life on campus, immersion trips, living-learning communities, religious and humanistic engagement, and all the shared experiences of our community life.